frc6506/FRC-PracticeProject-2021/README.md

 # FRC-PracticeProject-2021 (Formerly Practice-Project)

 Updating 2020 semi-outdated command-based code to the latest 2021 command-based framework, while adding new features.

 ## Postseason / pre-archival comment

-This code was based off of the [2020 robot's code](https://github.com/frc6506/FRC-RobotCode-2020) and devloped during the 2021 season (COIVD-19 pandemic).
+This code was based off of the [2020 robot's code](https://github.com/frc6506/FRC-RobotCode-2020) and developed during the 2021 season (COVID-19 pandemic).
 From the readme:
 ># FRC-RobotCode-2020
 >